The Public Library of Amsterdam as a community hub

 • And employees of the OBA.

-An important interview I’ve had was with Dimitar R. He’s an employee at the public library and has been with the OBA for 12 years.
-He studied for his PhD degree, with a focus on immigrants and refugees.
-Dimitar has given me interesting insights about the ‘Leef en Leerpunt’ (platform to help people integrate in the Dutch society).
+An important interview I had was with Dimitar R. He’s an employee at the public library and has been with the OBA for 12 years.
+At the time he was studying for his PhD Degree and focused on immigrants and refugees.
+Dimitar gave me interesting insights about the ‘Leef en Leerpunt’ (the platform to help people integrate in the Dutch society).

 User Task Analysis